-Mid-Autumn Festival, also known as moon festival, is China’s second most far-flung festival after Chinese New Year.
+Mid-Autumn Festival, also known as the moon festival, is the second most far-flung Chinese Festival after Chinese New Year.
 As it is believed that it is a particular time of the year in which the moon is at its fullest and brightest mode, Chinese people appreciate this full moon to worship the moon on that day, which is the 15th day of the 8th lunar Chinese month.
-It was once considered a day like valentine’s day in ancient China in which, despite the couples showing their love and compassion to one another, single men and women could also wish for a happy marriage.
-This event takes place in the middle of autumn, but you should calculate the date convert from the Chinese calendar to your own calendar to better schedule your trip.
+It was once considered a day like a valentine’s day in ancient China in which, despite the couples showing their love and compassion to one another, single men and women could also wish for a happy marriage.
+This event takes place in the middle of autumn, but you should calculate the date converted from the Chinese calendar to your own calendar to better schedule your trip.
 The three-day public day off is a travel peak.
 If you want to say “Mid-Autumn Festival” in Chinese, you should try pronouncing 中秋节 zhōng qiū jié.

 Dating back to about 3,000 years ago, the Mid-Autumn festival roots in the moon worship to glorify the gathering of ripe crops in the autumn season.
 About 800 to 1,200 years later, people began to use the word “Mid-autumn” to mention the festival in recorded heritage.
 The famous tradition of serving moon cake on the festival date has a rich history of 1,100 to 1,400 years.
 It is about 1000 years since the Northern Song Dynasty finally set an exact date as the official one to celebrate it nationwide with solidarity.
 This historically rich tradition is designed with many fascinating legends and myths told and spread among folklore, explaining the moon worship motive.
 The most popular one is the legend about flying Chang E to the moon.